 The phases in the pipeline show you the steps a lead has to go through before becoming a client.
 Click on the little ball on the phase to mark it as fulfilled.
 You can, of course, customize the phases and add/edit/remove them via Settings > Deals > Deal phases.

-You can link meetings, tasks and calls to the deal, so you won’t lose your potential client out of sight.
+Via the scheduled actions on your deal page, you can link meetings, tasks and calls to the deal, so you won’t lose your potential client out of sight.
 You can even link follow-up actions to your deal phases.
 In case you weren’t able to reach the contact today, just create a task or a call for yourself within a few days to check again.

 In the deal overview, you find specific colours under the column Activity, which let you know what deals need attention.
 Determine the time span via Settings > Deals > Deal phases.

 You can also set a probability % for each phase of your deal funnel.
 This allows you to get a weighted amount per deal in the statistics, so that you get a realistic forecast.
 To do so, you can add the columns ‘Amount’, ‘Probability’, ‘Expected close date’ and ‘Weighted amount’ to the Deals overview.
 We however recommend you to use our deal forecast, which you can read about here.

 Under Insights > Deals, you’ll find an extensive set of stats on deals.
 You can adapt the time frame and can work with segments on deal level to personalize your view.
 Select a segment by clicking the funnel in the top right-hand corner: